dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 ## Summary

 In this tutorial, we learned how to create complex widgets by composing simpler widgets together.
-We also got a first-hand look at how Dojo 2's reactive programming style allows an application's state to be centralized, simplifying data validation and synchronization tasks.
-Finally, we saw a couple of the widgets that come in Dojo 2's widgets package and learned how they address many common use cases while providing support for theming, internationalization, and accessibility.
+We also got a first-hand look at how Dojo's reactive programming style allows an application's state to be centralized, simplifying data validation and synchronization tasks.
+Finally, we saw a couple of the widgets that come in Dojo's widgets package and learned how they address many common use cases while providing support for theming, internationalization, and accessibility.

-Dojo 2 widgets are provided in the [@dojo/widgets](https://github.com/dojo/widgets) GitHub repository.
+Dojo widgets are provided in the [@dojo/widgets](https://github.com/dojo/widgets) GitHub repository.
 Common built-in widgets exist, such as buttons, accordions, form inputs, etc. You can view these widgets in the [Widget Showcase](https://dojo.github.io/examples/widget-showcase/).

 If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/005_form_widgets/demo/finished/biz-e-corp) or alternatively [download](../assets/005_form_widgets-finished.zip) the project.

-In [Deploying to production](../006_deploying_to_production/), we will wrap up this series by learning how to take a completed Dojo 2 application and prepare it for deployment to production.
+In [Deploying to production](../006_deploying_to_production/), we will wrap up this series by learning how to take a completed Dojo application and prepare it for deployment to production.

 {% section 'last' %}